Split – International Humanitarian Law and Human Rights

 WELS Hoodie - 30€

-Academic programme includes topics of the main aspects of International Humanitarian Law and Human Rights.
-Our lecturers are persons with extensive practical experience such as former president and ministers of Croatia, lawyers with ICTY experience, members of European parliament, representatives of the Ministry of Defence, Ministry of Foreign Affairs, UNHCR and great professors.
+Academic Programme includes topics of the main aspects of International Humanitarian Law and Human Rights.
+Our lecturers have extensive practical experiences, and including but not limited to the former president and ministers of Croatia, lawyers with ICTY experience, members of the European Parliament, representatives of the Ministry of Defence, Ministry of Foreign Affairs, UNHCR and great professors.

 - Legislative framework on humanitarian law;

-- Institutions and their contribution in protecting fundamental human rights;
+- Institutions and their contribution to protecting fundamental human rights;

 - National and international criminal courts and tribunals;